SGNIC

 Yes, SGNIC provides best-effort WHOIS service via the following interfaces:

-2. Web-based WHOIS service: https://www.sgnic.sg (public); and
+2. Web-based WHOIS service: https://www.sgnic.sg (public)

-Technical - Domain Name
+Technical - Domain Object

 What is the typical lifecycle of a domain name?